-Truthfully, FOCUS is probably a much too broad word, but here’s what I hope to learn from my word this year.
+Truthfully, FOCUS is probably much too broad, but here’s what I hope to learn from my word this year.

 - FOCUS on God.
 Spend more time doing daily devotions, praying, and focusing on what God wants me to learn this year.

 - FOCUS on family.
 Be purposeful about strengthening the relationships that are most important, support and encourage each other, and show love every day.